top of page

 Small business owners utilize this method of information gathering to develop their business contacts and support services.
 A common interest is shared and by word of mouth, ideas are developed, networking contacts are exchanged, and connections are made.

-A recent member of Professionals in Transition remarked how similar the PIE networking methodology was to the 10 Steps of Salesmanship.
+A recent participant of Professionals in Transition remarked how similar the PIE networking methodology was to the 10 Steps of Salesmanship.
 He pointed out:

 • How having a common interest (product) and being able to talk about it (promoting information) gives you the confidence and passion of being a salesman.
 (What is salesmanship other than someone who has the personality and skill of conversation?)